-The one thing that did stand out about that hotel was the amount of room types we somehow managed despite our relatively small footprint.
-I still audibly gasp when I think of how many we had in that hotel: fourteen.
-Fourteen room types for Seventy rooms.
+The one thing that did stand out about that hotel was the amount of room types we had, despite our relatively small footprint.
+My jaw still drops when I think of how many we had in that hotel: fourteen.
+That’s right- fourteen room types for just seventy rooms.

-Junior suites, Junior vaulted ceiling suites, Accessible Kings, Accessible Double Queen Suites, Vaulted Ceiling Jacuzzi with Extra floor space which we called the Governors’ Suite (had Rick Perry or Anne Richards really ever dipped their toes, or worse into that Jacuzzi with the view overlooking the Jack-in-the-Box drive through?), Regular King, Double Queen, Jacuzzi King, Vaulted Ceiling Jacuzzi, Accessible King with Whirlpool Jacuzzi, Vaulted Ceiling King, Two Queen bed with Vaulted Ceiling, Family two Queen Suite, and Family two Queen Suite with Vaulted Ceiling.
-This was after some pruning also, as we very nearly included the two sets of connecting suites which would have added a King Connecting and Two Queen Connecting suite room type into the mix for a total of 16 room types, which would’ve rivaled H.H.
+Junior suites, Junior vaulted ceiling suites, Accessible Kings, Accessible Double Queen Suites, Vaulted Ceiling Jacuzzi with Extra floor space which we called the Governors’ Suite (had Rick Perry or Anne Richards really ever dipped their toes, or worse into that Jacuzzi with the view overlooking the Jack-in-the-Box drive through?), Regular King, Double Queen, and on and on.
+All of this was after some pruning too; we very nearly included the two sets of connecting suites which would have added a King Connecting and Two Queen Connecting suite room type into the mix for a total of 16 room types, which would’ve rivaled H.H.
 Holmes’ number of room types in his thrill-kill-mansion.

 The only real benefit to the assortment of room types was that it gave us a huge amount of creativity with which to experiment with various room type upcharges based on whimsical criteria (“sir, you are paying more for your room because it is a room Michelangelo would’ve been more apt to paint the ceiling in”).
-We really did charge a bit more for the vaulted ceilings, the Jacuzzi’s, the combination of the both, the floor space, and every other combination you could think of; it was quite a bit of fun in hindsight, although rate changes were absolutely tedious at times.
+We actually did charge a bit more for the vaulted ceilings, the Jacuzzi’s, the floor space, and every other combination you could think of.
+It was quite a bit of fun in hindsight, although rate changes were absolutely tedious at times.